huwprosser/fury/README.md

   </a>
 </p>

-I'm kind of fed up with complicated tooling for the worlds most powerful technology, so I built this.
+Easy-to-use tooling for the worlds most powerful technology.

 A flexible and powerful AI agent library for Python, designed to build agents with tool support, multimodal capabilities, and streaming responses.